JetBrains/kotlin-web-site/docs/topics/typecasts.md

 // x is automatically cast to String on the right-hand side of `||` if (x !is String || x.length == 0) return

-// x is automatically cast to string on the right-hand side of `&&` if (x is String && x.length > 0) {
+// x is automatically cast to String on the right-hand side of `&&` if (x is String && x.length > 0) {
     print(x.length) // x is automatically cast to String }